 Following a period of years in which I would argue that employment law has shifted in favour of commerce over workforce, moving in favour of employers, this bill makes for really good reading.
 It is an encouraging statement and the protection provided is material.

 But will it make a difference in real terms?
 Yes, I think so, but albeit perhaps not to many.
 While it would be a very unsympathetic employer which refused to provide an employee with limited paid time off in these incredibly difficult circumstances, they exist – these are not sympathetic times.

 It’s probably fair to say, though, that the group likely to benefit is small.
 Further, given the bill provides for 90% of the employee’s weekly pay or the statutory weekly rate (currently £140.98), whichever is less, for just two weeks, it is difficult to see that it will have the impact it is designed to achieve in terms of limiting financial disadvantage for the bereaved.

 This is particularly so when one considers that the overwhelming body of research supports that overcoming the grief from the loss of a child can take months or even years.

 In order to truly make a difference to the support and retaining of employees affected by the bereavement of a child, employers need to go further than that presented in this proposed legislation; as with similar workforce rights, it is designed to be the very minimum the employer should do in the circumstances.

 But it’s an improvement nonetheless.
 I’d like to say that the bill is a move towards making the workplace a more compassionate place, but that doesn’t quite fit because if enacted it’ll become an employer’s obligation.

 But will it make a small difference and perhaps give the feeling that an employer is being a little more compassionate?
 Yes, I think so, and that’s a really positive thing.

-Kimberly Whelan-Blake is the acting head of employment at DAS Law.
+Kimberly Whalen-Blake is a solicitor at DAS Law.